-Stop the office chair from rolling is by placing foam under your chair.
+Stop the desk chair from rolling is by placing foam under your chair.

 This is a good choice for you if none of the above options have worked out since it will provide more friction and resistance than just using an area rug.

 For example, some people choose to use yoga mats or other types of thick foam pads under their chairs.

 These work by creating a thick layer of cushioning between the floor and your desk chair that provides more resistance than just placing an area rug or other types of padding would alone.
 This is not a good option for you if you have carpet since it’s going to provide even less friction against the wheels on your chair than the rug would.

 The main benefit of using foam to stop your desk chair from rolling is that it works well for both carpeted and non-carpeted flooring types, so this might be a good option if you have multiple surface areas in your office or cubicle where you’ll need to use different solutions depending on the type of flooring.

 Replace the wheels on your desk chair to stop it from rolling.

 This is another option for how to stop chairs from rolling that can work well depending on the type of surface you have in your space.

 For example, if you have carpet, then using caster stoppers or foam under your chair might be a better choice since they’ll create more friction on the floor.